michaelnetter/thoughts/Decentralized_Privacy_Friendly_Web_Feed.md

 # A decentralized, curated, and interactive web feed

-Author: Michael Netter, Version: 0.1
+Author: Michael Netter, Version: 1.0

-Quotes:

 > “The power of the web is not in centralization, it’s not in closed systems or anything like that.
 > It’s in its open nature and that’s what allowed it to flourish for the first 10 or 15